 We are currently evaluating efgartigimod in Phase 3 clinical trials in MG and ITP.
 A global, multi-center Phase 3 ADAPT clinical trial, including ADAPT+ one-year open-label extension study, is currently ongoing.
-The ADAPT trial completed patient enrolment at the end of 2019 and topline data was announced on May 26, 2020.
-For ITP, a global Phase 3 program includes two potential registrational trials to be run concurrently.
+The ADAPT trial completed patient enrolment at the end of 2019 and we expect topline data from this trial by mid-2020.
+For ITP, a global Phase 3 program includes two registrational trials to be run concurrently.
 The first trial, ADVANCE is launched and will evaluate 10mg/kg IV efgartigimod on top of standard of care medication.
-The second trial is launched in the fourth quarter of 2020 and will evaluate the 1000 mg SC ENHANZE® efgartigimod.
+The second trial is expected to be launched in the second half of 2020 to evaluate 10mg/kg IV efgartigimod to induce IgG antibody reduction and clinical response followed by fixed dose 330mg subcutaneous SC efgartigimod to maintain clinical benefit.

-A Phase 2 proof-of-concept clinical trial of efgartigimod for the treatment of pemphigus vulgaris is still ongoing and positive interim proof-of concept data were reported in May 2020 during a medical meeting in 2020.
-We have initiated a Phase 3 ADRESS trial of efgartigimod for the treatment of pemphigus during the fourth quarter of 2020.
+A Phase 2 proof-of-concept clinical trial for treatment of pemphigus vulgaris is ongoing and positive interim proof-of concept data were reported in early 2020.
+The detailed results of Phase 2 trial are expected to be presented during a medical meeting in 2020.
+The reported interim data support advancing to a registrational trial, which is expected to start in the second half of 2020.

-Finally, at the end of 2019, we initiated the Phase 2 ADHERE trial of SC ENHANZE® efgartigimod in CIDP patients, and we expect to start clinical development in a fifth and sixth indication in 2021.
+Finally, at the end of 2019, we initiated the Phase 2 ADHERE trial of SC ENHANZE[®] efgartigimod in CIDP patients, and we expect to start clinical development in a fifth indication in 2020.